SSLMate/certspotter/man/certspotter.md

 -email *ADDRESS*

-:   Email address to contact when a matching certificate is discovered.
+:   Email address to contact when a matching certificate is discovered, or
+    an error occurs.
 You can specify this option more than once to email multiple addresses.
 Your system must have a working sendmail(1) command.

+-healthcheck *INTERVAL*

+:   Perform a health check at the given interval (default: "24h") as described
+    below.  *INTERVAL* must be a decimal number followed by "h" for hours or "m" for minutes.

 -logs *ADDRESS*